Quick Answer

 Frequently Asked Questions

-Some businesses still use landlines, especially in older setups, but more companies are moving to cloud-based phone systems because they offer better flexibility, lower maintenance, and more modern features.
+Yes.
+Some businesses still use landlines for reliability, backup communication, or basic voice service.
+However, many organizations are shifting toward VoIP and cloud-based phone systems because they offer better flexibility, scalability, and modern communication features.